Sorry, no posts matched your criteria.

 Main Image – LightfieldStudios/Adobe

-For ALL derms (and us here at LTG HQ), the *most* important thing about SPF and sunscreen is that you wear one.
+For all derms (and us here at LTG HQ), the *most* important thing about SPF and sunscreen is that you wear one.

 The type of sunscreen you use will depend on your daily activities, your skin type, how quickly you burn, how much makeup you wear on a day-to-day basis, and whether you have any skin issues that need to be tackled by your product.